-The project has so far provided over 17,000 workdays of jobs to the rural community.
-The upkeep of the saplings and later collection of forest products is a sustainable source of income for rural populations.
-The trees, when mature, will provide food and fodder to the cattle, thus preventing them from venturing inside the forest.
-Due to improvement in the vegetative coverage that soil erosion is also being reduced.
-Due to improved water levels the drinking water sources and agriculture in the nearby areas, have seen improvement.
+The project has so far provided over 35,000 workdays of jobs to the rural community.
+The upkeep of the saplings and later collection of forest products is a sustainable source of income for the rural population.
+The trees, when mature, will provide food and fodder to the cattle, thus, preventing them from venturing inside the forest.
+Due to improvement in the vegetative coverage, soil erosion is also being reduced.
+Due to improved water levels, the drinking water sources and agriculture in the nearby areas have seen improvement.
 The trees planted play an important part in absorbing the carbon and help in regulating the climate.

-> The non-timber forest resources have increased both in terms of quality as well as quantity and communities are procuring them for personal consumption and the surplus for selling in local markets.
-The leaves of butea for crafting leaf plates, grass for making broomsticks, berries etc. provide commercial opportunities and small-scale forest-based industry, thus providing a steady income source to the forest dwellers.
+The non-timber forest resources have increased both in terms of quality as well as quantity and communities are procuring them for personal consumption and the surplus is used for selling in local markets.
+The leaves of Butea for crafting leaf plates, grass for making broomsticks, berries, etc. provide commercial opportunities and small-scale forest-based industry, thus, providing a steady income source to the forest dwellers.

 ||Number of Trees Planted